skmin-lab/unixmd/docs/source/objects/qm/prog_qchem.rst

 - **functional** *(string)* - Default : *'blyp'*

-The exchange-correlation functional to be used
+The exchange-correlation functional to be used.
+These arguments are same with the original arguments in used in Q-Chem.
+If you want to know the detailed list for basis sets, see the manual of the Q-Chem program.

 \